Sangean HDT-1

 Co-channel and multipath interference outfox the noise mitigation system.
 Either can make a signal above the blend threshold unlistenable.
 Forcing mono could clean things up, but the HDT-1 provides no way to do this.

 For the following measurements I used IEEE 185-1975, modified as noted here.
 I used the test equipment listed here.
+See the HDT-1X review for additional measurements that should apply to the HDT-1.

-Mono THD, 1 kHz 0.04%
+THD, 1 kHz, mono 0.04%

-Stereo THD, 1 kHz, L+R 0.05%
+THD, 1 kHz, stereo L+R 0.05%

-Stereo THD, 1 kHz, L or R or L-R 0.3%
+THD, 1 kHz, stereo L or R or L-R 0.3%

 Stereo separation, 1 kHz 50 dB

-Mono S/N, 65 dBf 76 dB
+S/N, 65 dBf, mono 76 dB

-Stereo S/N, 65 dBf 73 dB
+S/N, 65 dBf, stereo 73 dB

-Capture ratio 1.4 dB
+Capture ratio, mono, 30 dB 1.4 dB

-Capture ratio, stereo 30 dB 12.6 dB
+Capture ratio, stereo, 30 dB 12.6 dB

-Capture ratio, stereo 50 dB 32.6 dB
+Capture ratio, stereo, 50 dB 32.6 dB

 Adjacent-channel selectivity 63.5 dB (noise limited)

-Stereo pilot injection for lock 0.75%
+Stereo pilot threshold 0.75%

-Deemphasis error L +2.0/-0.8 dB, R +1.9/-0.9 dB
+Treble response L +2.0/-0.8 dB, R +1.9/-0.9 dB

-Latency 118 ms
+Audio Latency 118 ms

-Stereo capture ratio (no IEEE definition) is how far below a 65-dBf unmodulated stereo signal a 100%-modulated stereo signal must be to obtain the specified quieting.
+Stereo capture ratio (no IEEE definition) is how far below a 65 dBf unmodulated stereo signal a 100%-modulated stereo signal must be to obtain the specified quieting.

 The audio output level is very high.
 I built a little pot-in-a-box variable attenuator so I could run A/B listening tests with other tuners.
 A fixed attenuator allows no compensation for the widely varying HD levels I found on the air.